Preparing For Your Service Reservation

 Wheel Lock Key: If You Have One Bring It

-If your vehicle has wheel-locks, and your wheels may need to be removed, please make sure you have your wheel lock key.
+If your vehicle has wheel-locks, please make sure you have your wheel lock key.
 Put it in your cup holder and let your Service Advisor know it's there.

 Appointment Time and Shop Time